 Do you see how something that was new, and already such a huge blessing created a domino effect in our lives for wanting more?

-In 2019, my goal is to be content.
+This year, my goal is to be content.
 Content with just where I’m at, both in my goals and in the “stuff” we have.
 Happiness comes from within, not just from what things you’re surrounded with or your success.

 But paired with contentment is intentionality and the ability to know the difference between what is worth pushing for, and when it’s okay to just take a break on the couch.
 Just like it isn’t healthy for me to sacrifice my personal life for work, it’s not healthy for me to neglect work altogether on the premise that “I’m being content”.
 You must be intentional with what you choose to spend your time on.

 Now that I’ve bared my whole soul to the internet.. delete button?
 (Which enneagram types are the brave ones?
 I need you!)
-I’d love to hear what big, scary, hairy goals you have for 2019!
+I’d love to hear what big, scary, hairy goals you have for next year!
 If you’re feeling drawn towards the pursuit of “contentment”, I’d love to have you join me in practicing Nancy Ray’s Contentment Challenge!
 I’ll be practicing it from January – March of 2019.
 Seems like the perfect way to start off my year with good habits!